 The first section is the Effect section, with three different effects, mainly to widen mono sources.
 Those effects are: “Vox”, which actually pitch-shifts one of channels and adds some short delay in time, with the results in somewhat a “chorus” Fx.
 You can go pretty crazy and detune by one semitone.

 Next is the “delay”, which goes up to 40 ms (Haas effect), so, it can even do the “outside the speaker” trick, when using this effect on something really important, like vocals, always be careful to check mono compatibility.

 Finally, the last effect in this section is the “expander”, which works pretty much as the Roland Dimension D vintage hardware, you can add a fixed low pass filter using the Warm button.

 Each of this effects has an FX amount knob, so you can dial how much FX do you wanna apply.
 Clever feature indeed.

 Next section is the Stereo Adjust with a simple Pan knob, a width knob -which can actually widen your track or mix a lot!-, a rotation knob, and a level correction knob -in most cases, you’ll need to take the level a couple dBs lower when you mess with the width.
 Also, there’s a pre-function for the pan.

-Next, you’ll find an Input Routing with various options and modes, as well with the ability to input just L or R channel, and reverse the phase of each.
+Next, you’ll find an Input Routing with various options and modes, as well as the ability to input just L or R channel and reverse the phase of each.
 Modes are stereo, Mono sum -L+R summed in mono- and swap L/R. You can do some clever things with stereo tracks with this section, but, most important, it’s a great tool for monitoring your mixes.